Bibliotheca Mozartiana

 Opening hours

-Original manuscripts, early printed editions, modern editions of scores and writings on Mozart in every known language: the Bibliotheca Mozartiana is the world’s largest library specializing in the life and works of Wolfgang Amadé Mozart.
+Original manuscripts, early prints, modern editions of scores and writings on Mozart in all known languages: The Bibliotheca Mozartiana is the world’s largest library specializing on the life and works of Wolfgang Amadé Mozart.

 OPAC

-The online catalogue (OPAC) lists all of the printed books, articles and scores in the library’s holdings as well as a complete Mozart bibliography.
-Works that have already been digitalized may be accessed directly via a link.
+The online catalog (OPAC) lists all printed books, essays, and scores from the library’s holdings as well as a complete Mozart bibliography.
+Works that have already been digitized can be accessed directly via a link.

 – modern and historical books and journals

-– the Mozart Bibliography (books and articles on Mozart)
+– the Mozart bibliography (books and articles about Mozart)

-– the collection of historical librettos from the eighteenth and nineteenth centuries relating to works by Mozart and other composers
+– the collection of historical librettos from the eighteenth and nineteenth centuries of works by Mozart and other composers

-– historical and modern editions of works by Mozart (practically complete); at present only a fraction of works by other composers is included here.
+– historical and modern editions of works by Mozart (virtually complete); works by other composers are currently included only to a small extent.

-Works that are not listed in the online catalogue may be found via the library’s internal catalogues.
-The library staff will be happy to help you here.
+Works not listed in the online catalog may be found through the library’s internal catalogs.
+The library staff will be happy to assist you in this regard.

-Scores by composers that were acquired before around 1998 are listed in the Répertoire International des Sources Musicales (Library siglum: ‘A-Sm’)
+Scores by composers acquired before about 1998 are listed in the Répertoire International des Sources Musicales (Library siglum: ‘A-Sm’)

 Autographs & Manuscripts

-Since the middle of the nineteenth century the Mozarteum Foundation’s most valuable holdings have been letters and documents as well as autograph scores relating to the Mozart family.
-The library holds more than half of all known documents associated with the family, including around 200 of Mozart’s original letters (he himself is the main contributor to 150 of these and one of multiple contributors in the case of the other fifty), around 300 letters written by his father Leopold and more than 100 autograph music manuscripts, most of them sketches and drafts of Mozart’s works in addition to autographs in the hand of Franz Xaver Wolfgang Mozart.
-The collection also includes scores, letters and other documents relating to numerous other figures from the eighteenth to the twentieth centuries.
-We are working hard to catalogue these holdings as part of various ongoing projects.
+Since the middle of the 19th century, the most valuable holdings of the International Mozarteum Foundation have been letters and documents as well as autograph scores from the Mozart family circle.
+The library holds more than half of all known documents associated with the family, including about 200 original letters by Mozart (for 150 of them he himself is the main contributor, for the other 50 one of several contributors), about 300 letters by his father Leopold, and more than 100 autograph music manuscripts, most of them sketches and drafts of Mozart’s works, as well as autographs in the hand of Franz Xaver Wolfgang Mozart.
+The collection also includes scores, letters, and other documents from numerous other personalities from the 18th to the 20th centuries.
+We are working intensively on cataloging these holdings as part of various ongoing projects.

-The basement of the building in which the Mozart family lived houses the vault containing these autograph treasures as well as an exhibition space that may be visited as part of special guided tours.
+The basement of the house where the Mozart family lived houses the vault containing the autograph treasures, as well as an exhibition room that can be visited during special guided tours.

 Mozart Bibliography

-The online Mozart Bibliography lists writings on Mozart from all over the world and is based on data from the Mozarteum Foundation’s Bibliotheca Mozartiana catalogue.
-It includes monographs, newspaper articles, reviews, electronic publications and concert notes that contain factual information relating to Wolfgang Amadé Mozart, his family and his circle.
+The online Mozart bibliography lists writings about Mozart from all over the world and is based on data from the catalog Bibliotheca Mozartiana of the International Mozarteum Foundation.
+It contains monographs, newspaper articles, reviews, electronic publications, and concert transcripts that provide factual information about Wolfgang Amadé Mozart, his family, and his circle.

 Current projects